June Product Updates from Orbit

 ⚡ You've been hacking on the Orbit API

-We believe that flexibility is central to building a community CRM, so we’ve focused on providing an API to connect most any service to Orbit.
+We believe that flexibility is central to building a community experience platform, so we’ve focused on providing an API to connect most any service to Orbit.

 Our early users are DevRel and community managers who are all quite technical, so we’ve been excited to see what you’d build with our API.
 We maintain a Slack group called Orbit One where early users and fans hangout and share ideas.